marc-harary/QuadraticSweep.jl/README.md

 The documentation for the QuadraticSweep.jl package can be found [here](https://marc-harary.github.io/QuadraticSweep.jl/).
 It includes supported score functions and more detailed explanations of this package's utilities and core functionality.

+## Reproducibility

+To replicate the analyses in the original manuscript, see the Jupyter notebooks and `README.md` file in the `notebooks` directory.

 ## Citation

 If you use this code, please cite: